 - Correctness: You will get NO CREDIT for buggy code that causes the driver to complain!
 This includes code that correctly operates on the test sizes, but incorrectly on image matrices of other sizes.
-As mentioned earlier, you may assume that the image dimension is a multiple of 32. - CPE: You will get full credit for your implementations of rotate and smooth if they are correct and achieve mean CPEs above certain thresholds (to be determined before the assignment is due).
+As mentioned earlier, you may assume that the image dimension is a multiple of 32. - CPE: You will get full credit for your implementations of rotate and smooth if they are correct and achieve mean CPEs above thresholds S_r and S_s respectively.
 You will get partial credit for a correct implementation that does better than the supplied naive one.
-We will send out a clarification of grading thresholds by the halfway point of this assignment.